ampproject/amphtml/ads/integration-guide.md

 Work with your publisher to ensure that the creatives you develop are AMP compliant.
 Since all creatives are served into iframes whose size is determined, when the ad is called, ensure that your creative doesn't try to modify the size of the iframe.

 Ensure that all assets that are part of the creative are requested using HTTPS.
-Some ad formats are fully not supported at the moment and we recommend testing the creatives in an AMP environment.
+Some ad formats are not fully supported at the moment and we recommend testing the creatives in an AMP environment.
 Some examples are : Rich Media Expandables, Interstitials, Page Level Ads

 #### Video Player

 *Examples : Brightcove, Ooyala*

 A video player that works in regular HTML pages will not work in AMP and therefore a specific tag needs to be created that will allow the AMP runtime to load your player.
-Brightcove has already created a custom amp-brightcove tag that allows media and ads to be played in AMP pages.
+Brightcove has created a custom [amp-brightcove](https://github.com/ampproject/amphtml/blob/master/extensions/amp-brightcove/amp-brightcove.md) tag that allows media and ads to be played in AMP pages.

 A brightcove player can be invoked by the following: